-If the SERIPD Bit in the PCON SFR is set, then an SPI interrupt, if enabled, will wake the ADuC834 up from Power-Down mode.
+If the SERIPD bit in the PCON SFR is set, then an SPI interrupt, if enabled, will wake up the ADuC836 from Power-Down mode.
 The CPU services the SPI interrupt.
-The RETI at the end of the ISR will return the core to the instruction after that which enabled power-down.
+The RETI at the end of the ISR will return the core to the instruction after the one that enabled power-down.